sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

 ```

 If you run this, you will get a stream of all the user details you have in your subscription.
-Warning, this could take a while is you have a large estate ;)
+Warning, this could take a while if you have a large estate ;)

 ## Filtering the queries